Home Courses Psychology and Counselling Introduction to Counselling Young People

 Entry Requirements

-This first stage of the training curriculum gives counsellors the competences required to begin working with young people in a placement setting.
+This first stage of the training curriculum gives counsellors the competencies required to begin working with young people in a placement setting.

 The Introduction to Counselling Young People is for: